 - How long will the performance last?

 Most APPlause!
-K-12 Performing Arts Series performances are 45-70 minutes.
-Please check the details on the performance description for specific show information.
+K-12 Performing Arts Series performances are approximately 60 minutes in length.
+Occasionally, a performance will run longer than an hour – this will be noted in advance.
+Please check the details on each performance description for information on specific shows.

 - How do we schedule lunch or a specific tour before or after our performance?